Neil-Crago/fractal_algebra/README.md

 This project explores the intersection of algebra, geometry, and modular resonance through code.
 It defines a vector space over ℂ (`Complex<f32>`) using spatially distributed edge structures, and builds trait-based abstractions for algebraic operations, ring axioms, and fractal composition.

+### Philosophy

+Fractal Algebra is a meditation on mathematical beauty, modular coherence, and the recursive nature of structure.
+It seeks to formalize the intuition that symmetry, resonance, and entropy are not merely physical phenomena, but algebraic principles waiting to be encoded.

+This framework treats algebra not as a static set of rules, but as a dynamic language for expressing transformation, emergence, and failure.
+By embedding fractal logic into edge-based structures and trait abstractions, we aim to explore:

+- **Resonance as Algebra**: Phase, amplitude, and modular location become operands in a system where interference patterns encode meaning.
+- **Entropy as Deformation**: Algebraic operations are not always clean; they stretch, decay, and mutate—capturing the thermodynamic spirit of real systems.
+- **Structure as Emergence**: Recursive composition of edges and fields reveals higher-order symmetries, suggesting that complexity arises from simple, coherent rules.
+- **Failure as Insight**: Experimental modules are separated from canonical ones to preserve clarity and embrace the creative role of breakdowns in discovery.

+This is not just a Rust crate—it is an evolving mathematical language for expressing the geometry of thought.

 ## 🧱 Core Structures

 ### `FractalEdge`